Karma3843/ClassRank/README.md

-# RecipeHub
+# ClassRank
-A Django-powered web application for managing and sharing recipes.
-Built with HTML, CSS, Bootstrap, and Django for a responsive and user-friendly experience.
+A web-based student report card system that manages academic performance, calculates total marks, and assigns ranks dynamically using database relationships and query functions.